Programme

 THE CONNECTED COLLECTIVE - Südzucker`s Initiative Towards Regenerative Agriculture

 Despite great progress being made, the transition to more sustainable farming presents significant challenges and risks for farmers.
 Besides training, financial incentives and assurances of a green premium to mitigate these risks are crucial to encourage the adoption of regenerative farming practices, especially on small farms.
 Südzucker sees enhancing farmers' resilience against climate risks as a collective responsibility and hence partnering with the entire value chain, right up to the consumer.
-Therefore we’re consolidating regenerative farming now under our initiative Connected Collective, a measurement based and outcome oriented approach with a focus on CO2 reductions and fostering biodiversity.
-To Südzucker, regenerative agriculture is a context-specific, not a one-size-fits-all solution.
-It must be holistic, respect socio-economic aspects, and aim towards measurable outcomes.
+Therefore, they are consolidating regenerative farming now under their initiative Connected Collective, a measurement based and outcome-oriented approach with a focus on CO2 reductions and fostering biodiversity.
+To Südzucker, regenerative agriculture is a context-specific, not a one-size-fits-all solution; it must be holistic, respect socio-economic aspects, and aim towards measurable outcomes.

 Speaker